kayo09/car_rental/readme.txt

   -support for web(flask app)
   -support for threading and input sanitation
-  -support for database instead of hardcoded values -support for retrival based on customer name
+  -support for database instead of hardcoded values -support for retrieval based on customer name